-In both programs the opportunity for real-life work experience is often available.
-In the electrical program much of the hands-on electrical training provided in the freshman year consists of actual wiring projects off campus.
-The senior wiring students receive real-life experience working with the campus maintenance department, trouble-shooting campus equipment, rewiring existing facilities, or designing and installing the wiring in new facilities.
-Also, the senior electrical students will create completely automated projects in the lab using PLCs, pneumatics, electronics, and process controls.
-The College partners with local industry to build and test prototypes for various automated machines.
-The computer and network technicians run an in-house computer repair shop for faculty, staff, and students' personal computers.
+The opportunity for real-life work experience is integrated into our program.
+Much of the hands-on electrical training provided in the freshman year consists of actual wiring projects off campus.
+The senior electrical students receive real-life experience working with the campus maintenance department, trouble-shooting campus equipment, rewiring existing facilities, or designing and installing the electrical systems in new facilities.
+Seniors also will design and install automated projects in the lab incorporating relay logic, PLC's, pneumatics, hydraulics, and process control systems.